 Remember the expiry date of your Study Permit.
 If your course of study requires you to remain in Canada past the expiry date, you must obtain a renewal of your permit before that date.
 You can apply for a renewal from within Canada.

-Find out more about preparing for your arrival on the CIC website.
+Find out more about preparing for your arrival on the Immigration, Refugees and Citizenship Canada (IRCC) website.